Payouts

 A user-friendly summary of the quote details, such as 'NGN 327,202 will be settled for this transaction'.
 Often shown directly in UI confirmations.

-Initialize Payouts Quote - Request
+Initialize Payout - Request Body

 Unique identifier for the customer initiating the transaction.

 Unique reference for this transaction.
-Useful for tracking.

 Reason or description of the payment.